pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       or Python file path used to populate the mock repository.
-This option may be used multiple times where each use defines a single file_path.See the pywbemtools
+This option may be used multiple times where each use defines a single file_path.This parameter the --server
+                                      option and the --name option are mutually exclusive since each defines a WBEM server.
-                                      documentation for more information.(EnvVar:
+                                      See the pywbemtools documentation for more
-                                      PYWBEMCLI_MOCK_SERVER).
+                                      information.(EnvVar: PYWBEMCLI_MOCK_SERVER).
       --version                       Show the version of this command and the pywbem package and exit.
       -h, --help                      Show this message and exit.